In the Val d'Orcia, inside the little hilltown San Giovanni d'Asso, 40 km south-east of Siena.

 - Please also read How To Make A Reservation.

-Pool size: 6 x 3 m (oval) / opening dates: April 29th - September 30th.
+Pool size: 6 x 3 m (oval) / opening dates: May 5th (depending on weather conditions) - September 29th.
 Pool towels are provided.

 It is possible to make a reservation in the nearby restaurant (walking distance) - please order in advance.